2251821381/MCL/README.md

 pandas==1.1.5
 sklearn==0.24.1
 numpy==1.19.5
-MCL with explicit augmentations
-In additional to the original data, SCCL requires a pair of augmented data for each instance.

-The data format is (text, text1, text2) where text1 and text2 are the column names of augmented pairs.
-See our NAACL paper for details about the learning objective.

 Step-1. download the original datastes from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data

-step-2. then obtain the augmented data using the code in ./AugData/
+step-2. then obtain the augmented data

 step-3 run the code via the following: